Palenque: Day Trip from San Cristóbal or Overnight?

 Published Jul 3, 2026 · updated Jul 3, 2026

-The honest take: for most people, do the overnight.
-The San Cristóbal day tour to Palenque is a real thing plenty of travelers survive, but “survive” is the word.
-You’re looking at roughly five hours of mountain road each way, approximate, on a winding highway, plus stops at Agua Azul and Misol-Ha.
-That’s a 14-plus-hour day where you see the ruins for maybe 90 minutes, sweaty and half-asleep.
+The honest take: for almost everyone, do the overnight.
+The San Cristóbal day tour to Palenque is a real, bookable thing that plenty of travelers survive, but survive is the word.
+You are looking at roughly five hours of mountain road each way, approximate, on the winding libre highway through the Chiapas highlands, plus stops at the Agua Azul and Misol-Ha waterfalls.
+That adds up to a 14-plus-hour day where you actually stand inside the ruins for maybe 90 minutes, sweaty, dehydrated, and half-asleep.
+If the whole reason you came to Chiapas is Palenque, that is a strange way to treat it.

 The day trip: what it actually is